Important VAT accounting change for construction supplies effective 1 October 2019

 - Painting or decorating the internal or external surfaces of any building or structure.

-It also applies to services which form an integral part of, are preparatory to, or are for rendering complete, the services described in the bullet points above, including site clearance, earth-moving excavation, tunnelling and boring, laying of foundations, erection of scaffolding, site restoration, landscaping and the provision of roadways and other access works.
+- It also applies to services which form an integral part of, or are preparatory to, or are for rendering complete, the services described in the bullet points above including site clearance, earth-moving excavation, tunnelling and boring, laying of foundations, erection of scaffolding, site restoration, landscaping and the provision of roadways and other access works.

-Clients using the Flat Rate Scheme should give special consideration to whether they should continue to use the scheme after 01 October 19.
+If you use the Flat Rate Scheme you should give special consideration to whether you should continue to use the scheme after 01 October 19.